Title for The Harty Prize 2020-2021:

 In the light of the Covid-19 pandemic, management of acute endodontic emergencies proved challenging.
 Discuss what clinical hurdles were faced during this time and outline the strategies used to best manage the endodontic problems; reflecting on the evidence base for the suggested measures and how they compare with “best practice” management of endodontic problems in the absence of a pandemic.

 The prize shall be known as the “Student Essay Prize in Endodontics”.

 The prize will be open to any undergraduate dental student in a dental school within the United Kingdom or a dental graduate from one of these schools who has been on the Dentist’s Register for no more than one year on 30th June in each year of application.
-All essays, apart from that of the winner, will be returned to the writers.
-Only the name of the prize winner will be published.
+Only the name of the winner will be published.

-- The essay must be written in English and shall not exceed 3000 words.
+The essay must be written in English and shall not exceed 3000 words (not including references, tables and figures or the title.
+Sub-headings are included in the word count).
 It must be typed in double spacing and suitable for electronic submission.
 Pages must be preceded by a title page.
 One copy of the essay shall be submitted.

 Each entry must be written under a pseudonym with a covering email giving the entrants real name.
 Essays must be emailed to Annabel Thomas at email@example.com.